How to grow spinach and care for them

 - Place the crop in a sunny place

 - Sowing: Sow in rows at a depth of 1.5cm.
 Sowing takes place at the end of August or September.
 Germination occurs 3 weeks after sowing at an average temperature of 6ºC.

-Clarified: (Same as how to proceed with summer spinach)
+Clarified: (The same as how to proceed with summer spinach)

 - Winter care: Cover the plants with protective screens in the coldest months (October – November onwards).

-- Weeding:(Same as how to proceed with summer spinach)
+- Weeding:(The same as how to proceed with summer spinach)

 - Irrigation: Water abundantly especially during the growth period.
 Frequent watering results in meatier leaves.
 Protect from frost.

 Cultivation with plants of the same family is NOT recommended because they compete in obtaining nutrients from the soil: beets, chard.